perforator-io/perforator-sdk-java/examples/codeless/readme.txt

   # The platform automatically assigns random public IP addresses when         #
   # creating a browser cloud, and such IPs are not known in advance.           #
   #                                                                            #
+  # Please set usePreAllocatedIPs parameter to true if you would like all      #
-  # This flag determines should all browsers to have preallocated IPs, for     #
+  # browsers to have preallocated IPs, for example, to establish network trust #
-  # example, to establish network trust on your firewall side.                 #
+  # on your firewall side.                                                     #
   #                                                                            #
   # This is an optional property.                                              #
   # Overrides:                                                                 #